kynortleon/TableHop/README.md

    Open <http://localhost:3000> to access the Character Vault.

+   The Catalog API is served from the same Next.js dev server.
+For example, `http://localhost:3000/api/catalog/feats` returns the current feat catalog filtered to Pathfinder Society–legal options.

 ## Seed Data

 The project reads PFS-legal options from the JSON catalogs stored in `data/catalogs`.
 Run `npm run sync:aon` regularly (or automate it daily) to keep the data in sync with <https://2e.aonprd.com/>.